thenexthub/Codira/docs/archive/LangRefNew.rst

 .. admonition:: Commentary

-  It would be really great to have literate swift code someday, that way this could be generated directly from the code.
-This would also be powerful for Swift library developers to be able to depend on being available and standardized.
+  It would be really great to have literate language code someday, that way this could be generated directly from the code.
+This would also be powerful for Codira library developers to be able to depend on being available and standardized.

-This describes some of the standard swift code as it is being built up.
-Since Swift is designed to give power to the library developers, much of what is normally considered the "language" is actually just implemented in the library.
+This describes some of the standard language code as it is being built up.
+Since Codira is designed to give power to the library developers, much of what is normally considered the "language" is actually just implemented in the library.

-All of this code is published by the '``swift``' module, which is implicitly imported into each source file, unless some sort of pragma in the code (attribute on an import?) is used to change or disable this behavior.
+All of this code is published by the '``language``' module, which is implicitly imported into each source file, unless some sort of pragma in the code (attribute on an import?) is used to change or disable this behavior.